Table of Contents

 : defaults write com.apple.screencapture location /Users/arjunondkar/Documents/Screenshots

-- There needs to be space between location and folder path otherwise it will give you an error.
+- There needs to be space between the location and folder path otherwise it will give you an error.

 - You can drag and drop your screenshots folder on the Terminal window, it will automatically capture the folder path.